MidiALF 2.x manual

 By default, MidiALF pitch CVs are tuned to produce 1V/Oct scale.
 You can adjust the CV for each and every note to produce any CV value in the supported range.

-Rotating Encoder A moves all CV values up or down.
-Clicking Encoder A allows to reset the entire tuning table.
+Rotating EncoderA moves all CV values up or down.
+Clicking EncoderA allows resetting the entire tuning table.

-Rotate Encoder B to select the range of notes you are viewing.
-Click Encoder B to leave Note CV Tuning page.
+Rotate EncoderB to select the range of notes you are viewing.
+Click EncoderB to leave Note CV Tuning page.

 Rotate step encoder to change this step’s note tuning.
-Press step switch to interpolate this step note tuning.
+Press the step switch to interpolate this step note tuning.

 Save and Load pages

 Press Load switch on the right to load a previously saved state.
-Rotate Encoder B to select source memory slot.
+Rotate EncoderB to select the source memory slot.
 Loaded state will overwrite the current state of MidiALF.

 Double click the Load switch to quickly load the saved state from its original slot, thus reverting all the changes made since it was loaded.